Dr. Caroline Kanaskie

 crk1025@wildcats.unh.edu

-Caroline is a PhD candidate in the NRESS program, studying the southern pine beetle (SPB, Dendroctonus frontalis) as the beetle's range expands northward.
+Caroline earned her PhD in May 2025.
+She graduated from the NRESS program, studying the southern pine beetle (SPB, Dendroctonus frontalis) as the beetle's range expands northward.
 This range expansion, due to warming winters, provides many novel research opportunities.
 Caroline's PhD work includes chemical ecology, early detection of SPB infestations using UAVs (or drones), and SPB risk management.